 Our Board of Directors has established 14 as the number of directors constituting the entire Board.
 Under the Certificate of Designations, Preferences and Rights for our Series B Preferred Stock, the holders of that stock have the right to elect as a class up to three of our directors.
-Currently, by agreement, the Apax affiliates that hold the outstanding shares (see the earlier section entitled "Security Ownership Of Certain Beneficial Owners And Management" for identification of the Apax affiliates) are entitled to elect only one director.
-In addition, as a result of the pending acquisition of Tommy Hilfiger Corporation by the Apax affiliates or affiliates of theirs, the Apax affiliates have agreed to relinquish their right to elect any directors.
-See"Proposed Amendment To Certificate Of Incorporation To Amend The Right Of The Holders Of Our Series B Convertible Preferred Stock To Elect, Separately As A Class, Up To Three Of Our Directors" later in this proxy statement for a discussion of the proposal to amend our Certificate of Incorporation to amend the Apax affiliates' right to elect, as a class, any of our directors.
+Currently, by agreement, the Apax affiliates that hold the outstanding shares (see the earlier section entitled "SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT" for identification of the Apax affiliates) are entitled to elect only one director.
+In addition, as a result of the pending acquisition of Tommy Hilfiger Corporation by affiliates of the Apax affiliates, the Apax affiliates have agreed to relinquish their right to elect any directors.
+See "PROPOSED AMENDMENT TO CERTIFICATE OF INCORPORATION TO AMEND THE RIGHT OF THE HOLDERS OF OUR SERIES B CONVERTIBLE PREFERRED STOCK TO ELECT, SEPARATELY AS A CLASS, UP TO THREE OF OUR DIRECTORS" later in this proxy statement for a discussion of the proposal to amend our Certificate of Incorporation to amend the Apax affiliates' right to elect, as a class, any of our directors.